 (1 row)

-to get the current snapshot.
-The output of the function means that all changes by transactions with an ID lower than 5062310
+function to get the current snapshot.
+The output indicates that all changes by transactions with an ID lower than 5062310

 are visible.
-Changes that are equal to or larger than transaction ID 5062310
+Changes equal to or larger than transaction ID 5062310

-are not visible, and no uncommitted transaction exists at this point.
+are not visible, and no uncommitted transactions exist at this point.

 and 5062311

 ?
-Since no further transactions have been committed so far in this demo system, PostgreSQL has not changed the current transaction ID.
+Since no further transactions have been committed in this demo system, PostgreSQL has not changed the current transaction ID.
 However, this can be changed:

 SELECT * FROM pg_current_xact_id_if_assigned();